epicResult/Discord-Sever-Profanity-Detector/README.md

 This is Discord Profanity Detector.

-This utilizes Discord.py, Python and Google Gemini API to flag server messages with profanity.
+This utilizes Discord.py, Python and Cohere/Google Gemini API to flag server messages with profanity.

 # API Tokens

-Get your API tokens from the Discord and Google Gemini Platforms and set them in your .env or ~/.bashrc file.
+Get your API tokens from the Discord and Cohere/Google Gemini Platforms and set them in your .env or ~/.bashrc file.